Conditional Menus

 How to apply conditions to a menu

-You have three options to select from when deciding who can see a menu item: Everyone, Logged out users and Logged in users.
+You have three options to determine who can see a menu item:

-• Everyone – Everyone is the default state for menu items and means that everyone who visits your site will see this menu item.
+• Everyone – Everyone is the default state for menu items which means that everyone who visits your site will see this menu item.

-Notice: Menu item that is related to the individual post can be removed from menu items query based on Restricted Content settings.
+Notice: Menu items that are related to the individual post can be removed from the menu items query based on Restricted Content settings.
 Please pay attention that the individual Restrict Content settings have the highest priority in this case.

 Show display name on a menu item